 6

-Mercury is the most cratered planet in the solar system.
-There are thousands of them on its surface, and 414 have so far been named.
+There are thousands of craters on the surface of Mercury and so far, 414 of them have been named.
 The discovery of craters on Mercury's surface occurred in 1974 when Mariner 10 became the first spacecraft to fly past it and take pictures.
 Prior to that, astronomers weren't sure whether or not Mercury would be cratered.
 What they saw from Mariner 10's photos was a surface which looked very similar to Earth's Moon.

 Mercury from MESSENGER spacecraft, taken by its Mercury Dual Imaging System cameras on 21st November 2013, image credit NASA/Johns Hopkins University Applied Physics Laboratory/Carnegie Institution of Washington